 Captain Mariah Gamez '20 and Lt.
 Haylee Niehoff '20 were recognized throughout the camp for their outstanding work and earned these awards: Superior in Grand Champion Performance, All-Star Performers (top individual award), and Dean’s List plaques for dance technical and precision, equipment technique and knowledge, and leadership and initiative.

-Courtney Kang '20 and Katie Gay '20 will be featured this Sunday, September 22, during WFAA’s Sunday Sports Special at 10:30 pm.
+Courtney Kang '20 and Katie Gay '20 were featured on Sunday, September 22, during WFAA’s Sunday Sports Special at 10:30 pm.
+Watch the segment.